bluecheetah-bc/basic_GAN_implementation/README.md

 # basic_GAN_implementation
-a basic structure of the GAN model and implementation
+a basic architechture of GAN model and implementation